top of page

 This impressive block of 19th century row houses belongs to the Central Harlem–West 130th-132nd Streets Historic District, designated by the Landmarks Preservation Commission in 2018.

-5. W 137th St between Adam Clayton Powell Jr and Frederick Douglass Blvds
+5. W 137th Street between Adam Clayton Powell Jr. and Frederick Douglass Boulevards

 The most beautiful streets in Harlem and beyond